isomerpages/pa-chingay/_whats-on/Chingay 2025/Chingay Parade 2025.md

 <div> <img src="/images/Stage_Photo.png"></div>

 <p> Be wowed by the first of its kind stage at Chingay 2025.
-The stage consisting 76 "cubicles" that reflects Singapore's successes in overcoming challenges and in shaping the nation's multiculturalism and diversity. <br>
+The stage consisting 76 "cubicles" that reflects Singapore's successes in overcoming challenges and in shaping the nation's multiculturalism and diversity. <br></p>

 # **How to get there?**

-</p><div> Parking is <b>not</b> available at F1 Pit Building.
+<p></p><div> Parking is <b>not</b> available at F1 Pit Building.
 The nearest carparks are at Singapore Flyer, Millenia Walk and Suntec City (at own cost).<br><br>
 <b>If you are taking public transport</b><br>
 By MRT:<br>
 1)&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;11 mins walk from CC4/DT15 Promenade MRT Station<br>